emencia/django-blog-lotus/docs/overview.rst

 Structure
 *********

 Lotus is a simple weblog engine that focus on proper content.
-There is three document
+There is multiple content
 kinds:

 Author